 While we expect event aisles to shrink back to pre-pandemic size (that show floor space is just too valuable), many of these other changes are likely to stick around.
 Having hand sanitizer readily available makes too much sense, especially for trade shows and events that take place during cold and flu season.
 Health and safety signage isn’t going anywhere.
 Mask mandates will fade but expect a significant number to continue to don protective gear in crowded situations.
 Also, it will take a while before people become comfortable shaking hands again.

 This focus on health and wellbeing will impact trade show displays, as well.
 We already mentioned how every booth will include a hand sanitizer dispenser.
 Exhibits will also be more spacious and include more expansive meeting areas where conversations can comfortably and safely occur.
-The idea of these brand spaces is to combine health and safety protocols in an eye-catching atmosphere and feels inviting and exciting.
+The idea of these brand spaces is to combine health and safety protocols in an eye-catching atmosphere that feels inviting and exciting.
 It’s a challenge that The Trade Group is ready to meet.

-In-person events take center stage, but with a digital component.
+In-person events take center stage, but with a digital component

 Traditionally, CES is one of the largest trade shows in North America.
 In 2020, CES had 171,268 attendees and 4,419 exhibitors spread across a massive 2.9 million net square feet of Las Vegas exhibit space.
 The 2021 CES had zero in-person attendees across zero net square feet of exhibit space.
 However, there were around 1,000 exhibitors, and more than 150,000 people attended – virtually.